Video: Moving Forward Together - A Good Neighbor

 Wheelabrator Saugus has a strong commitment and track record for supporting a safe and healthy environment.

-- Our energy-from-waste facility features the most sophisticated refuse boiler designs, air quality controls and ash residue recycling and management systems
+- Our waste-to-energy facility features the most sophisticated refuse boiler designs, air quality controls and ash residue recycling and management systems

 - Our ash monofill includes an environmentally protective barrier wall system that is equivalent to a traditional liner, in compliance with MA DEP and U.S. EPA requirements